 ‘Museum Friends’ by Angela Waites Photography

-For much of the year, we have Manx Loaghtan sheep, Tamworth pigs and traditional-breed chickens, including Light Sussex, Barnevelder, Orpington and Yorkshire Pheasant Fowls.
+For much of the year, we have Manx Loaghtan sheep and Tamworth pigs, There are also a range of traditional-breed chickens, including Light Sussex, Barnevelder, Orpington and Yorkshire Pheasant Fowls.

 ‘Feeding Time’ in Lastingham, by William Hayes

-Our collection photographs also offer a fascinating insight into the lives of the ordinary people who lived in this area, particularly significant since rural farming communities often go undocumented.
+Our collection photographs also offer a fascinating insight into the lives of the ordinary people who lived in this area.
+These are particularly significant since rural farming communities often go undocumented.
 The necessary chores associated with tending flocks of hens would have been undertaken by a range of family members.
 In ‘Feeding Time’, one of the women keeps a close guard over their black cat!

 ‘Feeding the Chickens’, taken 26 June 1914 by William Hayes